Peggy March: Career

 In 1979, she experimented with disco on the album Electrifying, but it failed to achieve commercial success.
 By 1981 EMI did not renew her contract, and she moved back to the United States.
 In 1984, however, Jermaine Jackson and Pia Zadora achieved a major European hit single with the track "When the Rain Begins to Fall", co-written by March.
-Although not a hit in the UK or in the US, it went to #1 in Germany, France, the Netherlands and Switzerland.
+Although not a hit in the UK or in the US, it went to number one in Germany, France, the Netherlands and Switzerland.
 In 1998, the song entered the German Top 10 again when covered by rapper Pappa Bear.
 The cult film Hairspray featured "I Wish I Were a Princess" in 1988, and a retro fad in Germany brought her some continuing success starting in the mid-1990s with the album Die Freiheit Frau zu sein (1995).
 Her song "I Will Follow Him" was featured in the 1992 movie Sister Act.

 March currently works largely in Germany and in the Las Vegas music scene and has also performed at Dick Clark's American Bandstand Theater in Branson, Missouri.
 In 2004 she was the headliner in Riff Markowitz's Fabulous Palm Springs Follies at the Plaza Theater in Palm Springs, California.
 In 2005, she released an album of standards, Get Happy, followed by the album Meine Liebe ist stark genug (2008).

 In March 2010, March went into the recording studio to record her first album of new, original material in English in over 30 years.
 A collaboration with Scandinavian songwriter and producer Soren Jensen, the album Always and Forever was released on October 13, 2010.
-It was followed by a special edition for the German-speaking countries in April 2012, including two duets with the Dutch singer José Hoebee, one of them being a cover version of "I Will Follow Him"; which had also been a number-one single in the Netherlands and Belgium for Hoebee in 1982 (March further recorded a subsequent recording in 2012 for a 2013 release to commemorate the song's 50th anniversary).
+It was followed by a special edition for the German-speaking countries in April 2012, including two duets with the Dutch singer José Hoebee, one of them being a cover version of "I Will Follow Him"; which had also been a number one single in the Netherlands and Belgium for Hoebee in 1982 (March further recorded a subsequent recording in 2012 for a 2013 release to commemorate the song's 50th anniversary).
 March also recorded another version of "When the Rain Begins to Fall", as a duet with the German singer Andreas Zaron.

 Personal life

 In 1969, March married Arnie Harris, her longtime manager.
 They had one daughter, Sande Ann, born in 1974.
+After living in Germany since 1969, March and her husband moved to Florida in 1999.
 In 2013, Harris died.
-After living in Germany since 1969, March moved to Florida in 1999.